hansr/esp-env-monitor/README.md

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is a project that demonstrates how to do two-way secure communications
-with Exosite using the Sparkfun ESP8266 Thing Dev.
-This project is used on
+with Exosite using the Sparkfun ESP8266 Thing Dev (https://www.sparkfun.com/products/13804).
-around 50 Thing Dev systems at the Exosite Minneapolis office to monitor
+This project is used on around 50 Thing Dev systems at the Exosite Minneapolis
-temperature through-out the office.
-The User Interface used by multiple
+office to monitor temperature through-out the office.
+The User Interface used
-team members and groups is the Remote Condition Monitoring system - Exosite's
+by multiple team members and groups is the Remote Condition Monitoring system -
-leading application for IIoT network operations center and field service
+Exosite's leading application for IIoT network operations center and field
-enablement efforts.
+service enablement efforts.

 License is BSD, Copyright 2018, Exosite LLC (see LICENSE file)